 In summary, the ill-conditioned system matrices with uniform illumination pattern cause various artifacts.
-Capturing measurements from coded illumination improves the conditioning of the overall system and the resulting reconstructed images contain much lesser artifacts and noise.
-More illumination patterns demand more acquisition time, which enforces a trade off between the quality of reconstruction and data acquisition time.
+Capturing measurements from coded illumination improves the conditioning of the overall system and the resulting reconstructed images contain much fewer artifacts and noise.
+More illumination patterns demand more acquisition time, which enforces a trade-off between the quality of reconstruction and data acquisition time.